rainbow954/streamly-spark-examples/streamly-mqtt-kafka/README.md

 ## Introduction

 This is a sample stream processing application that you can deploy in [Streamly].
-It is written in Java and consumes events from [Mqtt] [mqtt] count each word on the event then writes aggregates to [Kafka].
+It is written in Java and consumes events from [Mqtt] [mqtt] after every 2 seconds, counts them then writes aggregates to [Kafka].

 ## Quickstart